 - The DOL has issued new Q&As (on August 27, 2020) #98-100 to clarify an employee’s eligibility for FFCRA leave based on how a child’s school is operating in this new school year (e.g., on a remote or hybrid schedule or fully open with parental option to learn virtually).

 - Updated FFCRA Questions and Answers compliance assistance to employers and employees on their responsibilities and rights under the FFCRA.

 - All covered employers must now post a notice of the FFCRA provisions in conspicuous places on their premises.
 Learn more about FFCRA employer notice requirements.

 - The US Department of Labor’s Wage and Hour Division has issued guidance documents for employers and employees.

-Flexible I-9 Compliance: The US Department of Homeland Security has announced that employers with all employees working remotely will not be required, on a temporary basis, to review new employees’ identity and employment authorization documents in employees’ physical presence.
+Flexible I-9 Compliance: The US Department of Homeland Security has announced that employers with all employees working remotely will not be required, through September 19, 2020, to review new employees’ identity and employment authorization documents in employees’ physical presence.

 New COBRA Notices for Employee Benefit Plans: The US Department of Labor’s Employee Benefits Security Administration has issued Frequently Asked Questions under the Consolidated Omnibus Budget Reconciliation Act (COBRA) and revised COBRA model notices.